pmndrs/use-cannon/README.md

     yarn add @react-three/cannon

-Experimental React hooks for [cannon-es](https://github.com/pmndrs/cannon-es).
+React hooks for [cannon-es](https://github.com/pmndrs/cannon-es).
 Use this in combination with [react-three-fiber](https://github.com/pmndrs/react-three-fiber).

 - [x] Doesn't block the main thread, runs in a web worker
 - [x] Supports instancing out of the box